 Students interested in joining any of the established groups should contact the club advisor for more information.
-Club Round-Up days are held at the beginning of both fall and spring semesters on the Floyd and Cartersville campuses as an opportunity for students to learn more about the groups.
+Club Round-Up days are held at the beginning of both fall and spring semesters as an opportunity for students to learn more about the groups.